 That statement is a stretch.
 At best.

-That’s because the overwhelming majority of dry cleaners do not clean their own leather and suede garments.
+That’s because the overwhelming majority of dry cleaners do NOT clean their own leather and suede garments.
 So they don’t fully understand the intricacies associated with caring for fine suede and leather garments.

 Consider this scenario:

-A client brought in a 4 year old, light blue Cucinelli suede dress with a large red wine spill and splatter down the front.
+A client brought in a 4 year old, mint-colored Brunello Cucinelli suede dress with a large red wine spill and splatter down the front.
 Upon picking up the dress, the client complimented us on the cleaning results.
 “You guys did a great job,” she says.
 Then, at the last moment, the client noticed a small pinkish spot on the hem at the lower front of the dress that could not be removed or further mitigated without damage to the skin itself.

 The client then feigned alarm.